 SHOW BINLOG EVENTS on

-Before skipping the transaction and restarting the slave, check these points:
+Before skipping the transaction and restarting the replica, check these points:

 Is the transaction that stopped replication from an unknown or untrusted source?
-If so, investigate the cause in case there are any security considerations that indicate the slave should not be restarted.
+If so, investigate the cause in case there are any security considerations that indicate the replica should not be restarted.

-Does the transaction that stopped replication need to be applied on the slave?
-If so, either make the appropriate corrections and reapply the transaction, or manually reconcile the data on the slave.
+Does the transaction that stopped replication need to be applied on the replica?
+If so, either make the appropriate corrections and reapply the transaction, or manually reconcile the data on the replica.

-Did the transaction that stopped replication need to be applied on the master?
+Did the transaction that stopped replication need to be applied on the source?
 If not, undo the transaction manually on the server where it originally took place.

 To skip the transaction, choose one of the following methods as appropriate: